-Monitoring of the Oxygen Injection System and the Soil Vapor Extraction System will be performed on a routine basis, as identified in Table B - Oxygen Injection System and Soil Vapor Extraction System Monitoring Requirements and Schedule (see below).
+If reactivated, monitoring of the Oxygen Injection System and the Soil Vapor Extraction System will be performed on a routine basis, as identified in Table B - Oxygen Injection System and Soil Vapor Extraction System Monitoring Requirements and Schedule (see below).
 Modification to the frequency or sampling requirements will require approval from the NYSDEC.
 A visual inspection of the complete system will be conducted during each monitoring event.
 Unscheduled inspections and/or sampling may take place when a suspected failure of the remedial system has been reported or an emergency occurs that is deemed likely to affect the operation of the system.

-Remedial system components to be monitored include, but are not limited to, the components included in Table B below.
+If reactivated, the remedial system components to be monitored include, but are not limited to, the following in Table B below.